-To calculate PAYE, student loan and KiwiSaver deductions, use our online PAYE/KiwiSaver deductions calculator at www.ird.govt.nz "Work it out".
+To calculate PAYE, student loan and KiwiSaver deductions, use our online PAYE/KiwiSaver deductions calculator at ird.govt.nz/tools-calculators

 The calculator tells you exactly how much to deduct from your employees' wages.
 You can personalise it for each employee, which makes it easier to keep deductions separate.
 You can download and/or print a copy of the results for your records.